ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

   When you call this, concretely:

-  - to the first event it's applied the whole timeout of 10 seconds,
+  - the first event is given the whole timeout of 10 seconds,
-  - to the next assertion it's applied the remaining time (if any),
+  - the next assertion is given the remaining time (if any),
   - if there is no remaining time, the assertion will have a timeout of 0 seconds and will fail immediately if the condition is not satisfied with the already present events.

   *IMPORTANT NOTE*: the sharing of a timeout between multiple assertions is supported only since version 0.7.2 of `ska-tango-testing`.
-If you are using an older version, to each of the chained assertions the initial timeout (not decreased by the previous assertions) will be applied.
+If you are using an older version, each of the chained assertions will be given the initial timeout (not decreased by the previous assertions).

 Error messages and debugging